-George Fox University welcomes graduate applications from all over the world, for we believe international students are an important part of the George Fox community and they make a vital contribution to the learning process and the life on campus.
+George Fox University welcomes graduate applications from all over the world, for we believe international students are an important part of the George Fox community and make a vital contribution to the learning process and life on campus.

 As application requirements, deadlines and procedures vary from each graduate program, applicants should contact their academic program(s) of interest to determine what application data is needed and what admission terms are to be met.

 Generally, an international graduate applicant must provide the following data before admission is granted:

 - A completed graduate application form

 - A resume plus an 800-word essay stating purpose of study